Mrs Bates Of Highbury

 Thirty years before the beginning of 'Emma' Mrs Bates is entirely different from the elderly, silent figure familiar to fans of Jane Austen’s fourth novel.
-She is comparatively young and beautiful, widowed - but ready to love again.
+She is comparatively young and beautiful, widowed-but ready to love again.
 She is the lynch-pin of Highbury society until the appalling Mrs Winwood arrives, very determined to hold sway over that ordered little town.

-Miss Bates is as talkative aged twenty nine as she is in her later iteration, with a ghoulish fancy, seeing disaster in every cloud.
+Miss Bates is as talkative aged twenty-nine as she is in her later iteration, with a ghoulish fancy, seeing disaster in every cloud.
 When young Mr Woodhouse arrives looking for a plot for his new house, the two strike up a relationship characterised by their shared hypochondria, personal chariness and horror of draughts.

-Jane, the other Miss Bates, is just seventeen and eager to leave the parochialism of Highbury behind her until handsome Lieutenant Weston comes home on furlough from the militia and sweeps her - quite literally - off her feet.
+Jane, the other Miss Bates, is just seventeen and eager to leave the parochialism of Highbury behind her until handsome Lieutenant Weston comes home on furlough from the militia and sweeps her—quite literally—off her feet.

 Mrs Bates of Highbury is the first of three novels which trace the pre-history of Emma and then run in parallel to it.

 Reverend Winwood, his wife and several daughters came to take up residence at the vicarage and Mrs Bates was not behind-hand in making her call.
 It was difficult to knock on the dear old door and wait for admittance.
 It was more difficult still to see new furniture where her familiar things had stood, different pictures on the walls, to feel like a stranger.
-Mrs Bates was glad she had called alone - it would have been too distressing for her girls.
+Mrs Bates was glad she had called alone—it would have been too distressing for her girls.

 Mrs Winwood was a large-structured lady with a very dignified air indeed.
 She received Mrs Bates in the drawing room where a multitude of small tables, glazed cabinets and shelves displayed a plethora of fussy ornaments and gaudy trinkets.
 There were an astonishing number of chairs, many draped with fabric carefully arranged to give the impression of having been casually strewn.
 Every antimacassar, cushion and footstool was excessively ornamented with pom-poms, frills and braids.
 Cross-stitched pictures and embroidered screens were in abundance.
-Altogether the room had a markedly cluttered, almost claustrophobic air which left Marie feeling quite breathless.
+Altogether the room had a markedly cluttered, almost claustrophobic air that left Marie feeling quite breathless.

 Presently there was a commotion in the hallway outside the door, loud whispering, a scuffle, a muted shriek and the Winwood girls filed into the room.